Mismiles/project-clinical-calculator/README.md

 ## Testing

+The code was tested using jshint.com.
+No major issues were identified.

 The tool was tested on both mobile and desktop screens.

 As the aim is for the tool to be implemented in a clinical setting and for screen switching to be minimised as much as possible.